Chicken Marsala

 Instructions

 • Heat a large, rimmed skillet over medium heat.
-When hot add in a tablespoon each of oil and butter.
-When butter is melted, add in your mushrooms with a ¼ tsp of salt.
-Let caramelize, stirring occasionally, about 3 to 4 minutes.
+When hot add 1 tablespoon of the vegetable oil and butter.
+When the butter melts, stir in the mushrooms with a ¼ teaspoon of the coarse kosher salt until lightly browned, approximately 4 minutes.

-• Once golden, remove mushrooms to a bowl.
-Turn heat to medium high and add another tablespoon each of oil and butter.
+• Once golden, remove the mushrooms to a bowl, set saide.
+Increase the heat to medium-high and add another 1 tablespoon each of oil and butter.

-• Remove chicken and turn heat to low.
-Add garlic and stir until fragrant, about 30 seconds.
+• Remove the chicken and reduce the heat to low.
+Add the minced 4 cloves fresh garlic and stir until fragrant, about 30 seconds.

-• Slowly pour in Marsala wine, scraping the brown bits from the bottom of the pan.
-When all the wine is added, add the chicken stock and bring to a simmer over medium heat.
-Once bubbling, let cook for 2 to 3 minutes.
+• Slowly pour in the 1 ½ cups marsala wine, scraping the brown bits from the bottom of the pan.
+When all the wine is added, add the ⅔ cup low sodium chicken stock and bring to a simmer over medium heat.
+Once bubbling, let cook down for 2 to 3 minutes.

-• Slowly, while stirring, add in the heavy cream and final tablespoon of butter until completely combined.
+• Slowly, while stirring, add in the ¼ cup heavy cream and remaining 1 tablespoon of butter until completely combined.
 Taste and adjust salt if desired.

-• Whisk together two teaspoons of cornstarch with one teaspoon of cool water until smooth.
+• Whisk together the 2 teaspoons cornstarch with 1 teaspoon cold water until smooth.
 Slowly add the slurry into the pan while stirring.

-• When sauce is thickening, return mushrooms and chicken to the pan, coating them with sauce and mushrooms until everything is hot.
+• Return the mushrooms and chicken to the pan, coating them with sauce and mushrooms, cooking for another 1-2 minutes.

 • Serve immediately with a generous serving of sauce.